Evidence for the Big Bang:

 [RSR plans to add a conclusion to this "expansion" section sometime in 2016.
 Please check back!
 It will begin with:] So can you spot the three misrepresentations in this high-profile Nasa claim that, "Edwin Hubble's 1929 observation that galaxies were generally receding from us provided the first clue that the Big Bang theory might be right."

-* Hundreds of Scientists Reject Claims of Confirmed Big Bang Predictions: Hundreds of scientists, including many at world-class institutions, have publicly signed the Cosmology Statement as published in New Scientist to show the growing dissent in scientific circles regarding the increasingly awkward and superficially propped-up theory of the big bang.
+* Hundreds of Scientists Reject Claims of Confirmed Big Bang Predictions: The Cosmology Statement has been signed by hundreds of scientists, including many at world-class institutions.
+First appearing in New Scientist, these experts demonstrate the growing dissent in scientific circles regarding the increasingly awkward and superficially propped-up theory of the big bang.
 For RSR's full list of the thousands of scientists who doubt the big bang, see rsr.org/scientists-doubting-darwin#and-the-big-bang.
 Specifically though, many of the signers of the Cosmology Statement work at leading institutions including the Max-Planck Institute for Astrophysics, Sheffield University, George Mason University, Jet Propulsion Laboratory at CalTech, Cambridge University, Lawrenceville Plasma Physics, Penn State, Cal State Fullerton, University of Virginia, European Southern Observatory, and scores of other prestigious institutions, and as recorded at CosmologyStatement.org they have stated:

 ...the big bang theory can boast of no quantitative predictions that have subsequently been validated by observation.
 The successes claimed by the theory's supporters consist of its ability to retrospectively fit observations with a steadily increasing array of adjustable parameters, just as the old Earth-centered cosmology of Ptolemy needed layer upon layer of epicycles.

 The hundreds secular astrophysicist, astronomer, and physicist signers at CosmologyStatement.org who reject the big bang's claimed successful predictions are matched by creationist scientists who also reject the big bang.
-Consider redshift, for example, atheist and creationist astrophysicists point out that the big bang theory had predicted galaxy formation at an extraordinary z = 100 redshift, which has been dramatically revised downward to z = 5 or less, by "observational necessity" from HST deep field images (Hoyle, et al., Williams and Hartnett).
+Consider redshift, for example, atheist and creationist astrophysicists point out that the big bang theory had predicted galaxy formation at an extraordinary z = 100 redshift, which has been dramatically revised downward to, as of 2020, z = 20 or less, by "observational necessity" from HST deep field images (Hoyle, et al., Williams and Hartnett).

-* Fine Tuning, the Multiverse Rebuttal, Anti-Science, and Boltzmann Brains: As detailed by Real Science Radio over at rsr.org/tuned, the fine tuning of the universe is so overwhelmingly obvious and widely admitted by leading physicists that the mutliverse, a desperate BB rescue device, has become mainstream.
+* Fine Tuning, the Multiverse Rebuttal, Anti-Science, and Boltzmann Brains: As detailed by Real Science Radio over at rsr.org/tuned, the fine-tuning of the universe is so overwhelmingly obvious and widely admitted by leading physicists that the multiverse, a desperate BB rescue device, has become mainstream.
+(See rsr.org/multiverse.)
 There really is a crisis in secular physics.
 And the multiverse is the anti-science [Boltzmann] brainchild of the big bang.
 Thus, rejecting the big bang could help rescue science itself.
-To back up for a moment, consider that the astounding fine tuning of the universe is such powerful evidence for its Creator that secular cosmology is adopting an "infinite universes" claim in hopes of convincing people (and themselves) that our own exceedingly improbably universe might become probable.
-Thus, the multiverse is a yardstick used to measure the strength of the fine tuning argument for the existence of God.
+To back up for a moment, consider that the astounding fine-tuning of the universe is such powerful evidence for its Creator that secular cosmology is adopting an "infinite universes" claim in hopes of convincing people (and themselves) that our own exceedingly improbably universe might become probable.
+Thus, the multiverse is a yardstick used to measure the strength of the fine-tuning argument for the existence of God.
 But let's back up yet another step.
-CosmologyStatement.org begins this way, "The big bang today relies on a growing number of hypothetical entites..."
+CosmologyStatement.org begins this way, "The big bang today relies on a growing number of hypothetical entities..."
 These simultaneously needed rescue devices include:

 - dark matter,